Anton495/graph-isomorphism/README.md

 ## Virtual neural network with reversed

-The construction of a network of this type is carried out on one side.
+The construction of a network of this type is carried out on one side and takes place only for undirected graphs.
 This is done according to two rules:
 1. Before new connections are formed, a reverse network is built for each neuron in each layer.
 2. The formation of a new connection is prohibited if the new neuron is contained in the reverse network.